Parking Policies 2013-2014

 You are required to register the permit using your college e-mail address (if you already obtained a college e-mail address) and provide your cellular number in case of an emergency.
 When your transaction is complete, print your temporary permit and display the permit on the dashboard of your vehicle until your permanent permit arrives.

-Residential students, Commuter students, Townhouse tenants and Weekend College students are not considered "visitors" and are not permitted to park in any "visitor" lots including 90 minutes Parking, Townhouse Visitor Lot and Coleman Center Parking Lot, etc.
+Residential students, Commuter students, Townhouse tenants and PGS students are not considered "visitors" and are not permitted to park in any "visitor" lots including 90 minutes Parking, Townhouse Visitor Lot and Coleman Center Parking Lot, Kennedy Visitor Parking Lot, etc.

 As a note: Townhouse Residents please view the Townhouse Resident section for more information regarding obtaining your parking permit.